Left Your Cheesecake Out? Here’s how to know if it is safe to eat.

 For individually sliced cheesecake, the thawing process is the same but it will obviously be ready to eat quicker.

 Can You Get Sick From Eating Old Cheesecake

-Old cheesecake does not mean spoiled.
-As mentioned above, a cheesecake can be stored in the freezer for a maximum period of 6 months.
+Old cheesecake does not mean it is bad spoiled.
+As mentioned above, a cheesecake can be stored in the freezer for a maximum time or period of 6 months.
 If you know that your food is properly stored with all the precautions stated, then it is probably fine.
-Otherwise, it will show the visible signs of a degraded state - maybe ice crystals have formed.
+Otherwise, it will show the visible signs of a degraded state – maybe ice crystals have formed.

 To prevent sickness from happening, you should at least check the expiration date.
 The USDA states that canned, frozen, and other shelf-stable foods will be safe to eat past their expiration dates, but the taste or texture may be less than optimum.